CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

   <summary>Story 4: Details page <a href="Accomplishment-CookieJar/AccomplishmentTracker/templates/AccomplishmentTracker/AccomplishmentTracker_details.html">[TPL]</a></summary>
   <ol>
     <ul><br>
-Created a details page that will show the details of any single item from within the database, as selected by the user, link this to the base page for each item.
-Add a details template to the template folder, register the url pattern.
+Created a details page that will show the details of any single item from within the database, as selected by the user.
+Link this to the base page for each item.
+Added a details template to the template folder, registered the url pattern.
 Create a views function that will find a single item from the database and send it to the template.
 Add in a link for each item on the display all items page that will direct to the details page for that item.
 Display all the details of the item on the details page.
       <br>
     </ul>
   </ol>